dan-maks/dare.io-pbl/Project4.md

 # Step 0 - Preparing prerequisites

-in order to carry out the project, set up a virtual server with Ubuntu Server OS using the already created AWS account console we've been using in the previous projects.
+In order to carry out the project, we set up a virtual server with Ubuntu Server OS using the already created AWS account console we've been using in the previous projects.

 # Task

-In this project we are going to implement a simple Book Register web form using MEAN stack.
+In this project, we want to implement a simple Book Register web form using MEAN stack.

 # Step 1 - Install NodeJs